CyberSoldiers/onion_check/README.md

 ## How it works
 Run the script onion_check.py which will check for Tor Configuration.
 <br /> If Tor configuration fails, configure it properly [Refer: https://miloserdov.org/?p=1839]
-<br /> If all set, the script asks for input -- submit the file containing onion URLs (one URL in a line) as input
+<br /> If all set, the script asks for input -- submit the file path containing onion URLs (one URL in a line) as input

 > **Happy Hunting**